rickellis/AURIC/README.md

 ## Usage

+Note: If you currently have installed packages from the AUR, make sure to run `auric -m` first so it can create your local .AUR repo.

     $  auric -i  package-name  # Download and install a package and its dependencies

     $  auric -u  package-name  # Check for updates on a specific package